For Australian Investors

 We may disclose or share your personal information for the purposes listed above or as otherwise permitted by the Act to third parties that include the following:

 State Street operates as a global organisation and certain functions operate from dedicated centres which also provide shared services around the globe.
 As referred to above, some related bodies corporate and other recipients to whom we disclose your personal information may be based overseas.
-We require overseas service providers to take reasonable steps to protect personal information from unauthorised use or disclosure in accordance with the relevant APPs or ensure they operate in countries with laws to protect your information substantially similar to the protection provided by the APPs.
+We require overseas service providers to take reasonable steps to protect personal information from unauthorised use or disclosure in compliance with the APPs or ensure they operate in countries with laws to protect your information substantially similar to the protection provided by the APPs.

 Anonymity and adoption of a pseudonym